-The Irish Penal Reform Trust (IPRT) is Ireland's leading non-governmental organisation campaigning for respect of human rights in the penal system, and for imprisonment to be sanction of last resort.
-IPRT is committed to the progressive reform of Ireland's penal system based on evidence-led policies.
+The Irish Penal Reform Trust (IPRT) is Ireland's leading non-governmental organisation campaigning for the rights of everyone in the penal system, with prison as a last resort.
+IPRT is committed to reducing imprisonment and the progressive reform of the penal system based on evidence-led policies.
+IPRT works to achieve its goals through research, raising awareness, and building alliances.